 creating communities without borders

-On March 6, 2009, sixteen leaders representing sixteen cultural communities in Vancouver were invited to the Vancouver Art gallery by Janet Leduc of Heritage Vancouver and given five minutes to contribute their point of view and their ideas on arts and culture in Canada to James Moore, Minister of Canadian Heritage and Official languages, the Minister responsible for Canadian government investment in our cultural development.
-This was my contribution to the conversation.
+On March 6, 2009, Janet Leduc of Heritage Vancouver and I invited sixteen leaders representing sixteen cultural communities in Vancouver to the Vancouver Art Gallery for a conversation with James Moore, Minister of Canadian Heritage and Official Languages, the Minister responsible for Canadian Government investment in our cultural development.
+Everyone was given five minutes to contribute their point of view and their ideas on arts and culture in Canada to the conversation.
+This was my contribution.

 “My name is Roger Chilton.
 I am a Director of the Community Arts Council of Vancouver and I chair the Arts and Culture Forum for the Downtown Vancouver Association.
 I have an idea, a few observations, and an opportunity to contribute which are in our common interests as a country and the common interests of our world.

 The idea is to drop the word Official from your title and become known as the Minister of Canadian Heritage and Languages.
 It would be good for all Canadians and would communicate our unique character and creative resources as a country at this critical time in our history.

 We are a country of many cultures.
 It is how we see ourselves, it is how the world sees us, and it is how we see the world.

 The cultures of our aboriginal peoples, of which there are many in British Columbia and hundreds across our country, and the cultures of all the people who have come to Canada from other parts of the world, are our heritage.
 So removing the word Official would recognize our appreciation for the nature, richness, and importance of our multicultural heritage in shaping who we are as Canadians, and say a lot about who we are as Canadians to our world.